Don’t Make These Job Interview Mistakes

-Have you ever been looking for a job and when that phone finally rings, you’re so excited to finally get the opportunity to show them what you’re made of.
-When you get to the interview, don’t make these mistakes.
+I remember when I was looking for a job and when that phone finally rang, I was so excited to finally get the opportunity to show them what I was made of.
+When you get called in for an interview, here are a few things to avoid.

 According to Forbes Magazine’s survey of 500 hiring managers around the country, they say that today’s job candidates aren’t professional enough.
 Here are the biggest mistakes they say people make during the interview process.